ydb-platform/ydb/ydb/docs/en/core/security/audit-log-scheme.md

-# Schema operations
+# Schema operations audit

-Schema (or DDL) operation logging makes it possible to monitor changes to schema entities made by users.
+Schema (or DDL) operations audit logging allows to monitor changes made to the schema objects.

+{% note info "" %}

+DDL stands for [Data Definition Language](https://en.wikipedia.org/wiki/Data_definition_language) &mdash; subset of SQL statements for creating and modifying schema objects.

+{% endnote %}

-Logged operations include:
+Schema operations include:
-- creating, modifying and deleting database objects, tables, directories, connections to external databases and the likes,
+- creating, modifying and deleting database objects, directories, tables, topics and other types of objects;
-- modifying schema entities access rights (ACL),
+- modifying access rights (ACL) on the objects;
 - creating, modifying and deleting users and groups for [login and password authentication](../concepts/auth.md#static-credentials) mode.

 ## Record attributes

 | __Attribute__ | __Description__ |
 |:----|:----|
-| `component` | `schemeshard`.
+| `component` | Logging component name, always `schemeshard`.
 | `remote_address` | IP address of the client who sent the request.
 | `subject` | User SID (account name) of the user on whose behalf the operation is performed.
 | `database` | Path of the database in which the operation is performed.